xyntechx/kota-wm/README.md

 # kota-wm

-"Kota" means "city" in Bahasa Indonesia.
+Learning in imagination + memory-full model-based policy.
+This can be trained locally!

-> 🚧 project is under construction
+> "Kota" means "city" in Bahasa Indonesia.